You might not think that Goldilocks has anything to do with your boiler – but you’d be wrong.

 This is a common problem, especially in new houses.
 There may be various reasons for a radiator not working but there is one obvious one.

-If you have switched on the heating but can feel that radiators are still cold, then it is worth placing one hand on top of the radiator and one on the bottom to see whether the temperatures are the same.
+If you have switched on the central heating but can feel that radiators are still cold, then it is worth placing one hand on top of the radiator and one on the bottom to see whether the temperatures are the same.

 More likely than not, the top is cold but the bottom is significantly warmer.
 In this case, your radiator might have filled with air, which means it cannot fill itself up with hot water and provide the heating you need.